 This study examined the brains of infants who suffered a stroke at or near the time of birth.
 The hope is that this research will lead to better prevent or at least treat the infant victims of stroke, and the aftermath, which can sometimes be as serious as cerebral palsy.
 The primary diagnosis for cerebral palsy is a stroke during the birthing process.
-Other problems believed to stem from an infant stroke are chronic pain, vision problems and intellectual challenges.
+Other problems believed to stem from an infant stroke are chronic pain, vision problems, and intellectual challenges.
 Researchers also monitored newborn infants using an MRI and non-invasive brain stimulation.
 The hope is that doctors will discover even better ways to identify and treat stroke in both infants and adults.
 By learning more, they hope to be able to diagnose stroke much more quickly, which would allow them to restore blood flow to the brain, thus minimizing the effects of the stroke.

-There are two main types of strokes effecting both adults and infants.
+There are two main types of strokes affecting both adults and infants.
 An ischemic stroke occurs when plaque buildup or a blood clot blocks a blood vessel in the brain.
 A hemorrhagic stroke, which is far more common, occurs when a blood vessel in the brain breaks or ruptures.
-Roughly half of children who suffer a stroke are found to have blood vessel abnormalities in the brain, while another quarter have congenital heart defects, such as a hole in the heart.
-Unfortunately, for the rest of newborns who suffer stroke, the cause is unknown.
+Roughly half of children who suffer a stroke are found to have blood vessel abnormalities in the brain, while another quarter has congenital heart defects, such as a hole in the heart.
+Unfortunately, for the rest of newborns who suffer a stroke, the cause is unknown.

-Infant strokes often occur in tandem with hypoxic ischemic encephalopathy (HIE, a medical term referring to a prolonged lack of oxygen to the brain), or physical trauma.
+Infant strokes often occur in tandem with hypoxic-ischemic encephalopathy (HIE, a medical term referring to a prolonged lack of oxygen to the brain), or physical trauma.
 Treatment and rehabilitation must be started immediately, in order to prevent the damage from spreading, including IV fluids and blood thinners.
 This is how doctors can prevent a stroke recurrence.
 It is also important to begin hypothermia treatment immediately, to slow down the damage and help the brain heal.
 In short, quick medical attention is critical after an infant stroke, so as to stave off permanent brain damage and conditions such as cerebral palsy.

 Quick Action by Doctors is Key

 That said, even with prompt recognition and management of a stroke, some babies still develop cerebral palsy, which often occurs when the baby is in distress and the physician doesn’t deliver the child quickly enough via an emergency cesarean section.
-A stroke diagnosis that is made four or five days late is always very harmful for a baby because such treatment must start immediately.
+A stroke diagnosis that is made four or five days late is always very harmful to a baby because such treatment must start immediately.
 When an initial stroke is not recognized or is misdiagnosed, the baby is at a higher risk of having seizures, which can often be difficult to recognize, which can lead to further brain injury.

 Many possible events that can occur during or near the time of delivery that can cause the baby to have a stroke.
 It is very important for a mother and baby to be closely monitored during labor and delivery and doctors must act with skill and care in handling the conditions associated with a stroke.
-Because early diagnosis and treatment of a stroke is critical, among the the tests that are commonly used to diagnose a stroke include the following:
+Because early diagnosis and treatment of a stroke are critical, among the tests that are commonly used to diagnose a stroke include the following:

 - CT scan (computed tomography).
 This type of test uses X-rays and computers to produces useful images of the brain.